tc39/proposal-temporal/docs/parse-draft.md

 Temporal.Time.from(time24)      // => 00:00
 Temporal.TimeZone.from(time24)  // => America/Vancouver

-Temporal.Absolute.from(invalidZone)  // throws
+Temporal.Instant.from(invalidZone)  // throws
 Temporal.{everything else}.from(invalidZone)  // => doesn't throw
 Temporal.*.from(invalidDate)  // throws
 Temporal.*.from(invalidTime)  // throws

-Temporal.Absolute.from(onlyDateTime)  // throws
+Temporal.Instant.from(onlyDateTime)  // throws
 Temporal.DateTime.from(onlyDateTime)  // 2001-09-09T01:46:40
 Temporal.Date.from(onlyDateTime)      // => 2001-09-09
 Temporal.YearMonth.from(onlyDateTime) // => 2001-09